LunaSare/spring2023-data-science/lectures/Week7_lectures.md

 ### In-class Activity:

-- Read the metadata for the research paper from Kartzinel et al. 2014, [Plant and small-mammal responses to large-herbivore exclusion in an African savanna: five years of the UHURU experiment](https://esapubs.org/archive/ecol/E095/064/metadata.php), published in the journal [Ecology](https://esajournals.onlinelibrary.wiley.com/doi/10.1890/13-1023R.1).
+1. Read the following metadata from the research paper from Kartzinel et al. 2014, [Plant and small-mammal responses to large-herbivore exclusion in an African savanna: five years of the UHURU experiment](https://esapubs.org/archive/ecol/E095/064/metadata.php), published in the journal [Ecology](https://esajournals.onlinelibrary.wiley.com/doi/10.1890/13-1023R.1):
 ![]({{ site.baseurl }}/materials/metadata.png)
-- In your Rmd document, create an introductory section to your dataset
+1. In your Rmd document, create an introductory section to your dataset
-- Describe the experiment and its goal using the images
+1. Describe the experimental treatment and its goal
-- Describe the different variables that were measured
+1. Add some images of different herbivores belonging to each treatment
-- Add some images of the different metadata
+1. Describe the different variables that were measured
-- add the corresponding units to the axis labels in your plots
+1. add the corresponding units to the axis labels in your plots
-- Look at the graph colored by treatment, what is the influence of experimental treatment?
+1. Look at the graph colored by treatment, what is the influence of experimental treatment?
-- What happened to the acacias in the open plots?
+1. What happened to the acacias in the open plots?
-- render to pdf
+1. render to pdf
-- add, commit and push the Rmd and the PDF files
+1. add, commit and push the Rmd and the PDF files

 ---
 ---